Ending a Tenancy Policy

 When a tenant vacates a property or requests a statement of satisfactory tenancy, DCJ Housing assesses the tenancy and rental history of the tenant and their household members and assigns one of five categories:

 DCJ Housing will advise the client in writing of their category.
 DCJ Housing will also consider the category assigned when a former tenant makes a new application for social housing.
-For more information, go to Ending a tenancy - Categorising a tenancy.
+For more information, go to Ending a tenancy - Categorising a tenancy in the Tenancy policy supplement.

 When the tenancy management of a property transfers from DCJ Housing to a community housing provider, the client is not assigned a classification by DCJ Housing as the tenancy agreement continues with the new provider.